Ubaid-Ghante/VoiceCloningPipelineServer/README.md

 2. **Using the main.py Script**: \
    You can also run the pipeline directly using the `main.py` script.
 Modify the parameters in the script as needed and execute it.

+   Place your desired video URL and sample audio file path in the `main.py` file before running.

 ```bash
 uv run python main.py